tao-ce/tao-ce/INSTALL.md

    - **Delivery** (select the delivery you published earlier)
 5. Save the session.

+You can read more information about managing sessions in the [User Guide](https://userguide.taotesting.com/user-documentation/latest/public/sessions-management).

 ---

 ### 4.3 Simulate a Test-Taker

 1. Log out from the admin user.
-2. Log in as one of the test-taker users whose password you changed (e.g., fk01).
+2. *For your convenience, several users are already provisioned, to be used as test-takers.* Log in as one of the test-taker users whose password you changed (e.g., fk01).
 3. In the session list, find your newly created session.
 4. Click **Start**.
 5. Take the test to completion.